ufs-community/ufs-srweather-app/docs/UsersGuide/source/CustomizingTheWorkflow/LAMGrids.rst

 .. _RRFS_CONUS_3km:

 .. figure:: https://github.com/ufs-community/ufs-srweather-app/wiki/RRFS_CONUS_3km.sphr.native_wrtcmp.png
    :alt: Map of the continental United States 3 kilometer domain.
-The computational grid boundaries appear in red and the write-component grid appears just inside the computational grid boundaries in blue.
+The computational grid boundaries appear in red and the write component grid appears just inside the computational grid boundaries in blue.

-   *The boundary of the RRFS_CONUS_3km computational grid (red) and corresponding write-component grid (blue).*
+   *The boundary of the RRFS_CONUS_3km computational grid (red) and corresponding write component grid (blue).*

-The boundary of the ``RRFS_CONUS_3km`` domain is shown in :numref:`Figure %s <RRFS_CONUS_3km>` (in red), and the boundary of the :ref:`write-component grid <WriteComp>` sits just inside the computational domain (in blue).
+The boundary of the ``RRFS_CONUS_3km`` domain is shown in :numref:`Figure %s <RRFS_CONUS_3km>` (in red), and the boundary of the :ref:`write component grid <WriteComp>` sits just inside the computational domain (in blue).
 This extra grid is required because the post-processing utility (:term:`UPP`) is unable to process data on the native FV3 gnomonic grid (in red).
 Therefore, model data are interpolated to a Lambert conformal grid (the write component grid) in order for the :term:`UPP` to read in and correctly process the data.

 .. note::
    While it is possible to initialize the FV3-LAM with coarser external model data when using the ``RRFS_CONUS_3km`` domain, it is generally advised to use external model data (such as HRRR or RAP data) that has a resolution similar to that of the native FV3-LAM (predefined) grid.